HongboQiao/Orc_Band/README.md

 <div align=center> <img src="https://github.com/HongboQiao/Orc_Band/blob/master/documentation/image/Logo.jpg" width="400"> </div>

 ## Project Introduction
-Our overall goal of the project is to predict the bandgap and bandgap position of the organic semiconductors, by using Machine Leaning Method.
+Our overall goal of the project is to predict the bandgap of the organic semiconductors, by using Machine Leaning Method.
 The dataset that we use is Harvard Clean Energy Project Database.
 To achieve this goal, Our tasks are:
 1. Calculate molecular descriptors for organic semiconductor from SMILES strings;
 2. Determine predictors for mathine learning mehthod by LASSO regression;
 3. Screen and optimization of regression model;